Ganga Action Plan

 Defective Organizational Set-Up

-The organizational set up of NRCA (National River Conservation Authority) was hierarchically comprised of five tiers system.
+The organizational set-up of NRCA (National River Conservation Authority) was hierarchically comprised of five tiers system.
 In which the role of state government was limited to the lowest tier addressing the execution and maintenance of schemes.
-The state government was also a part of hierarchy but the central government was reluctant to share its power, therefore the part played by states was minimal.
+The state government was also a part of the hierarchy but the central government was reluctant to share its power, therefore the part played by states was minimal.
 All aspect of designing and program development was done by the NRCA at the central level, state government were assigned.

 The task of setting up sewage treatment plants and targets, identifying polluters, and enforcing sanctions violations.
 The local government were missing from the organizational structure of the NRCA.
 There was little accountability among state and local government institutions.
 For example, the local government were not required to establish a revenue base for operation and maintenance.
 Although the NRCA monopolized all GAP related decision-making, the agencies deputed for implementing the projects were overwhelmed by the scale and scope of their duties.